open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 take care of SSL-offloading, setting the right CORS headers, and many other features specific to web applications.

-Below you will find a configuration for the popular nginx webserver to get you
+Below you will find a configuration for the popular nginx web server to get you
 started:

 ```nginx